burcakotlu/GLANET/docs/source/datadrivencomputationalexperiments.rst

 | Total number of GLANET Runs              | 60000     |
 +------------------------------------------+-----------+

-In these experiment, our null hypothesis is that there is no enrichment.s
+In these experiments, our null hypothesis is that there is no enrichment.

 **Data-driven Computational Experiments Results**